Magicrafter13/blog-docker/README.md

 ## Interacting with the Container
 There is an `update` utility included in the container's PATH.
 It can be used to download newer assets, as well as update the post database.
 Examples:
-- to update the assets, you can run `docker exec blog-docker update static`
+- to update the assets, you can run `docker exec blog-docker update static` - these updates will be lost when stopping the container, unless you bind mount them (see the script at /app/blog/update for details on what files are downloaded)
 - to update the database, you can run `docker exec blog-docker update db` - this function is affected by the value of `REBUILD_DB`